 If the AMF receives start and stop times then the AMF sends the message to the NG-RAN to enable or disable the 5G access stratum time distribution according to the expiry of start and stop times if the UE is in CM-CONNECTED state.
 If the AMF receives start and stop times, then the AMF pages the UE to enable or disable the 5G access stratum time distribution according to the expiry of start and stop times if the UE is in CM-IDLE state.

-3. The AMF then sends the N2 message to enable or disable the 5G access stratum time distribution accordingly.

-4. The AMF sends N2 message (UE Context Modification Request) to the NG-RAN indicating whether the time distribution should be enabled or disabled.
+3. The AMF sends N2 message (UE Context Modification Request) to the NG-RAN indicating whether the time distribution should be enabled or disabled.
 If the AMF received the Uu time synchronization error budget, the AMF includes the Uu time synchronization error budget in the message.